Linear short rate model with several delays: Distribution of the short rate

-\begin{proposition} Assume that conditions in \eqref{eq:cond1} are satisfied and let us assume that the functions $a$ and $\sigma$ satisfy Then the process $r$ has a limiting distribution which is normally distributed with mean and variance for every value of the delay parameters $\tau_1,\ldots,\tau_N >0$. \end{proposition} \begin{proof} Since the function $R$ satisfies the initial value problem \eqref{eq:Rdeter}, we have that $R$ is asymptotically stable; see Theorem \ref{eq:StabilyDeter}.
-This implies that the function $R$ can be bounded by an exponential function, for some $\gamma,M>0$ with $||\phi|| = \sup_{s\in [-\tau_N,0]}| \phi(s)|$ \citep[p~215, Corollary 6.1]{hale2006functional}.
-From last result and condition \eqref{eq:cond_a}, it is possible to show that the sequence $\left( \int_0^n a(u)R(n-u) du\right)_{n\in \mathds{N}}$ is a Cauchy sequence in $\mathds{R}$ and hence the limit in \eqref{eq:limit_mean} exists.
-Since $|R(t)| \to 0$ as $t\to \infty$, from equation \eqref{eq:cond-mean}, we have where the limit is well defined, as proved above.
-Similarly, conditions \eqref{eq:cond_b} and \eqref{eq:cond1} allow us to obtain, where the limit exists and it is bounded.
-Since the first and second moments converge, we have the desired result \citep[Corollary 18.1]{Williams}. \end{proof}
+\end{proposition} \begin{proof} Since the function $R$ satisfies the initial value problem \eqref{eq:Rdeter}, we have that $R$ is asymptotically stable; see Theorem \ref{eq:StabilyDeter}.
+This implies that the function $R$ can be bounded by an exponential function, for some $\gamma,M>0$ \citep[p~215, Corollary 6.1]{hale2006functional}.
+From last result and the dominated convergence Theorem, Similarly, we can obtain, For each $T>0$, the random variable $r_T$ is normal and since the first two moments converge, it follows that the distribution of \(r_T\) converges weakly to a normal distribution with mean $m_\infty$ and variance $v^2_\infty$. \end{proof}